All Episodes

 You know, he said, why are you adopting, why are you purchasing Russian oil?

-He said it's inexcusable.
+He said, it's inexcusable.

-NATO countries have not cut off much Russian energy and energy, Russian energy products, which he said he only found out about two weeks ago.
+NATO countries have not cut off much Russian energy and Russian energy products, which he said he only found out about two weeks ago.

 They are funding the war against themselves.